cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 making up CBOR data such that it will be interpreted differently by different decoders in an attempt to exploit that as a vulnerability.
-Generic decoders used in applications where this might be a problem need to support a strict mode in which it is also the responsibility of the receiver to reject ambiguously decodable data.
-It is expected that firewalls and other security systems that decode CBOR will only decode in strict mode.
+Generic decoders used in applications where this might be a problem can help by providing a validity-checking mode in which it is also the responsibility of the generic decoder to reject invalid data.
+It is expected that firewalls and other security systems that decode CBOR will employ their decoders with validity checking applied.

-A decoder in strict mode will reliably reject any data that could be interpreted by other decoders in different ways.
-It will expend the effort to reliably detect invalid data items ({{semantic-errors}}).
-For example, a strict decoder needs to have an API that reports an error (and does not return data) for a CBOR data item that contains any of the following:
+A decoder with validity checking will expend the effort to reliably detect invalid data items ({{semantic-errors}}).
+For example, such a decoder needs to have an API that reports an error (and does not return data) for a CBOR data item that contains any of the following:

 * a map (major type 5) that has more than one entry with the same key

 * a tag that is used on a data item of the incorrect type

-* a data item that is incorrectly formatted for the type given to it, such as invalid UTF-8 or data that cannot be interpreted with the specific tag number that it has been tagged with
+* a data item that is incorrectly formatted for the type given to it, such as invalid UTF-8 in a text string or data that (even if of the correct type) cannot be interpreted with the specific tag number that it has been tagged with

-A decoder in strict mode can do one of two things when it encounters a tag number or simple value that it does not recognize:
+A validity-checking decoder can do one of two things when it encounters a tag number or simple value that it does not recognize:

 * It can report an error (and not return data).

-* It can emit the unknown item (type, value, and, for tags, the decoded tagged data item) to the application calling the decoder with an indication that the decoder did not recognize that tag number or simple value.
+* It can emit the unknown item (type, value, and, for tags, the decoded tagged data item) to the application calling the decoder, with an indication that the decoder did not recognize that tag number or simple value.

-The latter approach, which is also appropriate for non-strict decoders, supports forward compatibility with newly registered tags and simple values without the requirement to update the encoder at the same time as the calling application.
+The latter approach, which is also appropriate for decoders that do not support validity checking, provides forward compatibility with newly registered tags and simple values without the requirement to update the encoder at the same time as the calling application.
 (For this, the API for the decoder needs to have a way to mark unknown items so that the calling application can handle them in a manner appropriate for the program.)

-Since some of this processing may have an appreciable cost (in particular with duplicate detection for maps), support of strict mode is not a requirement placed on all CBOR decoders.
+Since some of the processing needed for validity checking may have an appreciable cost (in particular with duplicate detection for maps), support of validity checking is not a requirement placed on all CBOR decoders.

-Some encoders will rely on their applications to provide input data in such a way that unambiguously decodable CBOR results.
-A generic encoder also may want to provide a strict mode where it reliably limits its output to unambiguously decodable CBOR, independent of whether or not its application is providing API-conformant data.
+Some encoders will rely on their applications to provide input data in such a way that valid CBOR results.
+A generic encoder also may want to provide a validity-checking mode where it reliably limits its output to valid CBOR, independent of whether or not its application is providing API-conformant data.

 # Converting Data between CBOR and JSON